 The configuration changes are described in the following sections.

-When a Miniserver host is added or removed, it will be rebooted.
-A new private IP address from the vLAN class C network may be assigned (if needed).
-Once the Miniserver reboot is completed, the new IP address will be available.
+When a Cloud VPS is added or removed, it will be rebooted.
+A new private IP address from the VLAN Class C network will be assigned (if needed).
+Once the Cloud VPS reboot is completed, the new IP address will be available.

-A Miniserver can join several vLANs at once.
+A Cloud VPS can join several VLANs at once.

-When a Miniserver is added to a vLAN, a new private IP address will get added to a new network interface on the server.
-Any subsequent vLANs that the server is made a member of will get added as additional interfaces.
+When a Cloud VPS is added to a VLAN, a new private IP address will get added to a new network interface on the server.
+Any subsequent VLANs that the server is made a member of will get added as additional interfaces.

 This is less relevant in dedicated servers as the network configuration changes have to be performed manually.